-A UK-resident landlord with a Spanish villa, a French apartment, or a holiday let in Portugal does not file foreign rental income on a separate annual return from April 2026.
-Foreign property income runs through the same MTD ITSA quarterly cycle as the landlord's UK portfolio, aggregates with UK rental for the qualifying-income threshold test, and reports against the SA106 foreign-property fields on each quarterly update.
-The foreign tax credit, the FX translation, and the NRL-scheme interaction (for non-resident landlords with UK property) all sit on top of the same MTD architecture, but they each have a specific timing and mechanic that competitor coverage tends to gloss over.
+If you are UK-resident and own a Spanish villa, a French apartment, or a holiday let in Portugal, you do not file your foreign rental income on a separate annual return from April 2026.
+It runs through the same MTD ITSA quarterly cycle as your UK portfolio, aggregates with your UK rental for the qualifying-income threshold test, and reports against the SA106 foreign-property fields on each quarterly update.
+The foreign tax credit, the FX translation, and the NRL scheme (for non-resident landlords with UK property) all sit on top of the same MTD architecture, but each carries a specific timing and mechanic that is easy to get wrong.

 Where foreign property fits in MTD ITSA

-Foreign rental income for a UK-resident landlord is UK-taxable on the arising basis (worldwide rental income, with foreign-tax credit available where the foreign jurisdiction also taxes the rental).
-From 6 April 2026, that UK reporting moves into the MTD ITSA cycle along with the landlord's UK rental income.
+As a UK resident, your foreign rental income is UK-taxable on the arising basis (worldwide rental income, with foreign-tax credit available where the foreign jurisdiction also taxes the rental).
+From 6 April 2026, that UK reporting moves into the MTD ITSA cycle along with your UK rental income.
 Two consequences follow.

-First, foreign rental income counts toward the qualifying-income threshold.
-A landlord with £25,000 of UK rental and €35,000 of Spanish rental (sterling equivalent around £30,000) tests at £55,000 combined and is in scope for the April 2026 mandate, even though neither stream individually crosses the £50,000 line.
+First, your foreign rental income counts toward the qualifying-income threshold.
+With £25,000 of UK rental and €35,000 of Spanish rental (sterling equivalent around £30,000), you test at £55,000 combined and are in scope for the April 2026 mandate, even though neither stream on its own crosses the £50,000 line.
 The aggregation is on the gross side, so the £55,000 figure is before any foreign tax credit, before any allowable expenses, and before any FX-translation method choices that net down individual transactions.
-See our qualifying income gross-vs-net page for the threshold-test mechanic on the gross-vs-net distinction.
+Our qualifying income gross-vs-net guide works through the gross-vs-net distinction in the threshold test.

 Second, the quarterly reporting stream is the foreign-property stream specifically; foreign-property data does not commingle with UK-property data on the quarterly update.
-Most MTD software products handle this by setting up the foreign property as a separate property entity inside the same MTD enrolment, with its own income-and-expense categorisation.
-The submission to HMRC's MTD ITSA API uses the foreign-property endpoints; the UK-property data is on UK endpoints.
+Most MTD software handles this by setting up the foreign property as a separate property entity inside the same MTD enrolment, with its own income-and-expense categorisation.
+Your submission to HMRC's MTD ITSA API uses the foreign-property endpoints; your UK-property data goes on the UK endpoints.
 The two streams reconcile at the final declaration into the consolidated SA picture.

 The SA106 mapping into the MTD quarterly stream

-The data points that flow into each foreign-property quarterly update map to the SA106 foreign-property pages from the older annual self-assessment return.
-The categorisation discipline is the same; the timing is different (quarterly rather than annual).
+The data points that flow into each foreign-property quarterly update map to the SA106 foreign-property pages from the older annual Self Assessment return.
+The categorisation discipline is the same; only the timing changes (quarterly rather than annual).

-The HMRC MTD ITSA API has dedicated endpoints for the foreign-property quarterly data; the constraint is software, not HMRC infrastructure.
-Section "the software-support gap" below covers the practical implication.
+The HMRC MTD ITSA API has dedicated endpoints for the foreign-property quarterly data, so the constraint is your software, not HMRC infrastructure.
+That is where the real risk sits, and it is covered below.

 FX translation: spot rate vs HMRC monthly average (pick one and stick)